kanika-bhamu/movie-search-app/README.md

 # Playlist-library
-Create a movie library web app with user authentication (Sign In/Sign Up).
-After logging in, users can search movies using the OMDB API and view details.
-Users can create, view, and manage movie lists (like YouTube playlists), with options for public or private visibility.
-The home page displays user-created lists.
+This project is a comprehensive movie library web application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+It features user authentication, allowing users to sign up and log in securely.
+Upon logging in, users are greeted with a home screen where they can search for movies using the OMDB API, view detailed information about each movie, and create personalized lists of their favorite films, similar to YouTube playlists.
+These movie lists can be marked as either public or private, with public lists accessible to anyone with the link.
+The application boasts a clean and intuitive layout inspired by modern web designs.
 # npm installation
 1. Open the terminal and execute "npm install" to install all the dependencies.